Should Babies Get Cod Liver Oil?Updated: July 11, 2017healthy fats, Healthy Pregnancy, Baby & Child

-In recent years, a number of companies that produce cod liver oil have cheapened their manufacturing process to either remove natural vitamins A/D and replace them with synthetic versions, reduce the amounts of A/D, or both.
-For example, Carlson’s brand of cod liver oil used to be recommended by the WAPF only to be dropped from the list because this brand no longer contains enough vitamin A to support robust health.
+In recent years, almost all companies that produce cod liver oil have cheapened their manufacturing process to either remove natural vitamins A/D and replace them with synthetic versions, reduce the amounts of A/D, or both.
+For example, Carlson’s brand of cod liver oil used to be recommended by the Weston Price Foundation only to be dropped from the list because this brand no longer contains enough vitamin A to support robust health.

-One company, Green Pastures, refused to cheapen its product and stopped using a Norwegian manufacturer a few years back because the natural vitamin A/D was going to be replaced with synthetic versions.
-The owner of Green Pastures has since developed a method for fermenting cod liver oil and processing/purifying the product with no heat.
-The resulting product is a far superior brand of cod liver oil to anything on the market today and mimics the cod liver oil used historically prior to the advent of industrialization some 150 years ago.
+A few companies refused to cheapen their products and stopped using Norwegian manufacturers because the natural vitamin A/D was going to be replaced with synthetic versions.
+A method for producing a high vitamin cod liver oil by fermenting the cod livers was developed.
+The resulting product is produced with no heat or solvents.
 However, this fermented cod liver oil does contain some beneficial lactic acid which can produce a mild burning sensation on the back of the throat for about 10% of folks who take it.

 Should Babies Get Cod Liver Oil?

-She told me that her grandson has been getting 1/2 tsp (approximately 1500 IU vitamin D) of the fermented cod liver oil (find it here) on a daily basis with no problem since the age of 3 months.
-This is a significantly higher dose than I gave my own children, but then again, the appropriate daily dosage of vitamin D for children has increased significantly in recent years as more remarkable information about this nutrient has been revealed.
+This is double the dose that I gave my own children.
+But, the appropriate daily dosage of vitamin D for children has increased significantly in recent years as more remarkable information about this nutrient has been revealed.

-Krill Oil Not a Good Sub for Cod Liver Oil
+Krill or Fish Oil Not a Good Sub for Cod Liver Oil

-Do not use krill oil as a substitute for cod liver oil as the krill oil manufacturers do not reveal how much vitamin A/D is in their product.
+Do not use krill oil or fish oil as a substitute for cod liver oil.
+Krill oil manufacturers do not reveal how much vitamin A/D is in their product.
 Similarly, plain fish oil is not a desirable substitute as it is a highly industrialized product (processed at obscenely high temperatures) and contains no natural vitamin A or D whatsoever.
-Fermented cod liver oil is so far superior to anything else on the market, there really isn’t any reason to consider any other brand, in my opinion.
+High vitamin cod liver oil is so far superior to anything else on the market.
+This is why the Weston A. Price Foundation recommends it alone.

-Whatever you do, please consider this very important supplement for your baby from a very young age.
-The benefits of adequate vitamin A and D in a child’s diet are significant and numerous, including healthy bone structure, higher IQ, increased lung capacity, lowered risk for autoimmune disease, and markedly reduced risk for respiratory infection among many others.
+Whatever you do, please consider this very important supplement for your baby.
+The benefits of adequate vitamin A and D in a child’s diet are significant and numerous.
+This supplement benefits the development of healthy bone structure, higher IQ, increased lung capacity, lowered risk for autoimmune disease, and markedly reduced risk for respiratory infection among many others.

-If you have a creative way to get cod liver oil into your babies and children that would be helpful to share, please add in the comments section below.
-I would be very interested to hear of your experiences as I’m sure other readers would as well.
+If you have a creative way to get cod liver oil into your babies and children that would be helpful to share, please add in the comments section.
+I would be very interested to hear of your experiences as I’m sure others would as well.